hair loss / Minoxidil

 Minoxidil is the generic form of the brand Rogaine®.
 Both medications work similarly in the body.

-Minoxidil is a topical medication that is used to treat male pattern hair loss (androgenetic alopecia) in men and women.
-It comes in 2% and 5% strengths that should be applied directly to the scalp daily.
-Only the 2% formula should be used in women.
+Minoxidil is a topical medication that is used to treat male pattern hair loss (androgenetic alopecia).
+It is applied to the scalp twice daily.
+Roman currently offers the 5% strength of minoxidil topical solution.
+This strength can be used in men but should not be used in women.

 Disclaimer: The information provided on this page is not a substitute for professional medical advice, diagnosis, or treatment.
 If you have any questions or concerns about your health, please talk to a doctor.

 The exact mechanism of action of minoxidil is not completely understood but it is known to increase blood flow, lengthen the growing phase of hair follicles (anagen), and increase the size of hair follicles.

 Minoxidil is effective at treating hair loss.
 In some, but not all, men, it may cause hair regrowth.

 The most common side effects of minoxidil are irritation and itching of the scalp where the medication is applied.
 Contact your doctor or nurse practitioner if you experience more serious side effects.

 What is minoxidil?